skovy/skovy.dev/content/blog/codemod-workflow/index.md

-There are a number of ways this can be done with `traverse`, but my general approach is to take the type of the highest node in the tree that is specific to the code I care about.
-In this case, that's `MemberExpression` and use that as the entrypoint.
+There are a number of ways this can be done with `traverse`, but my general approach is to take the type of the highest node in the tree that is specific to the code I care about  and use that as the entrypoint.
+In this case, that's `CallExpression`.

 ```ts
 // audit.ts